dockur/windows/readme.md

 ...
   ```

-  Use `/disk1` if you want it to become your main drive, and use `/disk2` and higher to add them as futher drives.
+  Use `/disk1` if you want it to become your main drive, and use `/disk2` and higher, adding them as futher drives.

 ### How do I pass-through a USB device?